• Heka - Gandini Juggling (c) Camilla Greenwell

 THE TEAM

-Directors: Kati Ylä-Hokkala & Sean Gandini
+Directors: Sean Gandini

-Magic consultants: Yann Frisch, Kalle Nio
+Magic consultants: Kalle Nio, Yann Frisch

-Performers: Kate Boschetti, Sean Gandini, Tedros Girmaye, Kim Huynh, Sakari Männistö, Yu-Hsien Wu, Kati Ylä-Hokkala
+Performers: Kate Boschetti, Sean Gandini, Tedros Girmaye, Kim Huynh, Sakari Männistö, Yu-Hsien Wu, Kati Ylä-Hokkala and Doreen Grossmann and Jose Triguero in alternance

 Lighting design: Guy Hoare